 - What has been agreed upon is a plan of action.

-- The 250 signatories from the African Parliament are required to initiate the formal mechanisms of the plan.
+- The 250 signatories from the African Parliament must initiate the formal mechanisms of the plan.

 - It seeks to create channels of coordination with national and local authorities.
 For example, health departments will require families to sign a waiver indicating that they won’t mutilate their daughters.

-- Almost 90% of this practice is concentrated in countries like Egypt, Sudan, Eritrea, Djibouti, Ethiopia, and Somalia.
+- Almost 90% of this practice happens in countries like Egypt, Sudan, Eritrea, Djibouti, Ethiopia and Somalia.
 The goal is to change people’s consciousness and levels of awareness.

 This difficult battle will take time

-The purpose of this agreement is to reach the same achievement that was reached in Nigeria.
+The purpose of this agreement is to reach the same achievement as Nigeria.
 The authorities who signed it are aware of the great difficulty this presents.

 In some countries like Guinea, in spite of saying “no” to female genital mutilation, the practice continues.
 They do it for very clear reasons.

-- Many women and men believe that this practice is necessary in order to be accepted into their communities.
+- Many women and men believe that this practice is necessary in order to fit in their communities.

 - All of this creates a complex social reality that has persisted for a long time.

 Nevertheless, as the humanitarian organizations say the shift of consciousness has begun.
-So much so that many believe that in a few decades female genital mutilation will finally be eradicated.
+So much so that many believe that in a few decades female genital mutilation will finally be a thing from the past.